-5. All noise associated with the construction and use of the Favona Underground Mine Project (including associated activities of stockpiling and construction works) shall be measured at any point within or at the boundary of any residentially zoned site or the notional boundary of any occupied rural dwelling site not owned by the consent holder or related Company, or not subject to an agreement with the consent holder or related Company as shown on Figure 2-3 of the Assessment of Environmental Effects (attached to this consent as Attachment A).
+5. All noise associated with the construction and use of the Favona Underground Mine Project (including associated activities of stockpiling and construction works) shall be measured at any point within or at the boundary of any residentially zoned site or the notional boundary of any occupied rural dwelling site not owned by the consent holder or related Company, or not subject to an agreement with the consent holder or related Company, or not subject to an agreement between the consent as Attachment A).
 In the event that a property is sold, and is not subject to an agreement between the consent holder (or related Company) and the purchaser, or in the event that there is no longer an agreement between the consent holder (or related Company) and the occupier, the measurement of noise shall revert to being measured at any point within or at the boundary of the residentially zoned site or the notional boundary of the occupied rural site.